 5. Removal From a Situation

 If your child is behaving in a way that is not safe or is inappropriate, it is important that you remain calm and do not raise your voice.
-Remove him from the activity.
+Remove them from the activity.

 For a young child, distraction with another activity is usually all that is needed.
 Remember that very young children do not understand cause and effect.

-If your child is unable to follow the expected behaviour, then he is not ready for that activity.
+If your child is unable to follow the expected behaviour, then they are not ready for that activity.
 This is the natural consequence of not being able to follow certain boundaries or guidelines.
 It is very different from physical punishment.

 6. Announce Activity Changes